dijasila/GPAW/doc/documentation/manual.rst

 The ``hund`` keyword can be used for single atoms only.
-If set to ``True``, the calculation will become spinpolarized, and the initial ocupations, and magnetic moment of the atom will be fixed to the value required by Hund's rule.
+If set to ``True``, the calculation will become spinpolarized, and the initial ocupations, and magnetic moment of the atom will be set to the value required by Hund's rule.
+You may further wish to specify that the total magnetic moment be fixed, by passing e.g.
+``occupations=FermiDirac(0.0, fixmagmom=True)``.
 Any user specified magnetic moment is ignored.
 Default is False.